Trithiolane: Occurrence

 A 1,2,3-trithiolane arises from treating of norbornene with elemental sulfur.
 The same reaction also gives the pentasulfide (pentathiepane).

 1,2,4-Trithiolanes are volatile components of many foods, especially after cooking.
 The frying of chicken produces 3,5-dimethyl-, 3,5-diisobutyl-1,2,4-trithiolane, 3-methyl-5-butyl-, and 3-methyl-5-pentyl-1,2,4-trithiolanes.
 Trithiolane itself contributes to the flavor of truffles.
 3,5-Dimethyltrithiolane is a component of the intense odor of durian.

+1,2,4-Trithiolanes can be made artificially from partial oxidation of a thiocarbonyl to the thiosulfine, and then dimerization.
+In such cases the ring adduct is in quilibrium with the reagents, and so slowly decomposes back to thiocarbonyls and elemental sulfur.